robocorp/example-controlroom-artifacts/README.md

 Server is using libraries `RPA.Robocorp.Process` and `RPA.HTTP` from `rpaframework` package to access process details and handle the download of the artifact.

+To get artifacts related to a specific process id the environment variable `PROCESS_ID_FILTER` can be set.

 ## Description of the example Robot

 TBD